kairosity/mp4-lionize/README.md

 ## Returning User Stories
 ## *As a returning user I want to be able to...*

-### Registration, Login, Logout, Update & Delete Data
+### Registration, Login, Logout, & Update Data

 1. Login to my user account, using my email and password.
 2. Be redirected to the User Portal and easily view the various custom user pages.
 3. Edit my account information: change my password, username & other details.
 4. Recover my password if I forget it.
-5. Delete my account.
-6. Be prompted to confirm my request to delete my account.
-7. Receive email confirmation of my account deletion, outlining the data to be deleted, including all order information.
-8. Logout of my account.
+5. Logout of my account.

 ### Information Gathering

 1. Quickly navigate to the products / services information pages from anywhere on the website.
 2. Gather more in depth information about the services and products on offer.
 3. Easily contact Lionize to ask for specific information about the services and products on offer.
-4. View a transparent pricing structure for all products.
+4. Easily find the prices of all products.
 5. View the reviews of other users on products/services I am interested in.

 ### User Portal